dacarva/miia/tokenization-platform/contracts/README.md

 ---

 **⚠️ Disclaimer**: This is a hackathon project for demonstration purposes.
-Not intended for production use without proper auditing and regulatory approval.
+The simplified compliance rules are for demo only and not intended for production use without proper auditing and regulatory approval.